 Once this process is completed, TEA calculates the annual dropout rate for each campus and district with Grade 7-12 enrollment, for all students and for each student group (African American, Hispanic, White, and economically disadvantaged).
-These rates, together with TAAS scores and attendance rates, serve as academic excellence indicators and are used to determine for each district and campus an accountability rating of either Exemplary, Recognized, Academically Acceptable / Acceptable / Acceptable / Low-performing.
+These rates, together with TAAS scores, serve as academic excellence indicators and are used to determine for each district and campus an accountability rating of either Exemplary, Recognized, Academically Acceptable/Acceptable, or Academically Unacceptable/Low-performing.
 The agency also calculates longitudinal completion/student status rates to meet legislative reporting requirements and public information needs.

-Following release of the ratings each year, the commissioner of education convenes an accountability advisory group of educators, policymakers, and other stakeholders to review issues that arose during the current-year rating cycle and changes proposed for the following year.
+Following release of the ratings each year, the commissioner of education convenes an accountability advisory group of educators, policymakers, and other stakeholders to review issues that arose during the rating cycle and changes proposed for the following year.
 As necessary, focus groups of educators are appointed to study issues and bring recommendations to the advisory group.
 Changes to the dropout definition and calculation of the annual dropout rate, as well as leaver data quality issues that have emerged since the inception of the accountability system, have been reviewed by the accountability advisory group.
-The accountability dropout definition and use of a completion rate in the accountability rating system will be among the topics addressed by a focus group to be appointed in summer 2001 to study issues related to the dropout indicator.
+The accountability dropout definition and use of a completion rate in the accountability rating system will be among the topics addressed by a focus group in 2001 to study issues related to the dropout indicator.

 Figure 4.
-Year-to-Year Reporting of Students in Grades 7-12, Texas Public Schools, 1998-99 (Phase II)
+Year-to-Year Reporting of Students in Grades 7-12, Texas Public Schools, 1999-00 (Phase II)